Scientific research has concluded that this simple gesture could potentially be the gateway to a happier and healthier

-The social smile can be seen as the “mouth-only” smile, where the corner of your mouth turns up.
-The muscle involved in this type of smile is the zygomaticus major, and it's activated when we are surrounded by people or situations we know we should appear as pleasant (family photos, anyone?).
+The social smile can be seen as the “mouth-only” smile, where the corners of your mouth turn up.
+The muscle involved in this type of smile is the zygomaticus major, and it's activated when we're surrounded by people or situations we know we should appear as pleasant (family photos, anyone?).

 A genuine smile, or the Duchenne smile — named after the French neurologist Guillaume Duchenne — can be spotted with the closing of the eyes and the activation of the orbicularis oculi.
 This type of smile is the real deal and is responsible for the production of the feel-good neurotransmitter, serotonin.

 This is the smile where others can tell we're genuinely enjoying the situation and people around us, such as seeing your best friend whom you haven’t seen in a long time.
 The joy and excitement trigger neuronal signals from the cortex of your brain to the brainstem.
 The cranial muscles are then engaged, causing a positive feedback loop from your brain, which enforces more feelings of positivity and joy.

 Reasons Worth Smiling For

-Reduced Stress and Increased Immunity: The Department of Clinical Immunology at Loma Linda University found that the serum cortisol levels (stress hormones) decrease while smiling, causing us to become more relaxed and able to handle tough situations with ease.
+Reduced Stress and Increased Immunity: The Department of Clinical Immunology at Loma Linda University found that the serum cortisol levels (stress hormones) decrease while smiling, causing us to become more relaxed and better able to handle tough situations with ease.
 Additionally, the number of white blood cells increases, which helps fight any infections such as colds.

 Serum cortisol levels (stress hormones) decrease while smiling.

 You Live Longer: Not only are you able to fight off the common cold just by smiling, but you can also potentially live longer if you’re more cheerful.
 London University College suggests that happier individuals live 35% longer because of the decreased blood pressure and heart rates among smiling individuals.

 Natural Pain Killer: Researchers from Oxford University found that smiling acts as a natural pain killer, as it releases endorphins and serotonin.
 Laughing also increases our pain threshold, and as the old proverb goes, “A cheerful heart is good medicine.”